 Yes indeed!
 The final effect of any colored lens depends on how opaque the printed pigments are, their arrangement on the lens, and, of course, the natural color of your eyes.
 A translucent lens on dark eyes may not have a strong impact, but a highly pigmented lens will, regardless of how light the color is.
 In fact, lenses with coppery or golden tones tend to show up quite well on dark eyes as these lighter pigments seem to glow against your natural color.

-Again, this will depend on the type of lens you choose.
-Some are designed for daily, weekly, or monthly wear, and it's important to know which is which and not over-wear your lenses.
-Lenses that are worn for too long are subject to protein build up, which makes them less breathable, more uncomfortable to wear, and much more likely to harbor harmful bacteria that can damage your eyes.
-Pay attention to the style of lens you've ordered and make sure to discard them when their lifetime is up.
+This will depend on the type of lens you choose.
+Some are designed for daily, weekly or monthly wear, it is important to know which is which and not to over wear your lenses.
+Lenses that are worn for too long tend to build up protein, which reduces breathability, makes them more uncomfortable to wear, and is more likely to harbor harmful bacteria that can damage your eyes.
+Be aware of the style of the lens you order and be sure to throw it away when it reaches the end of its useful life.